tomsonsgs/TRAN-MMA-master/README.md

 # TRAN-MMA-master
-This code will be released soon if our article is upon acceptance.
+This code will be released as soon as our article is accepted.